walterhiggins/WMPJS/book-outline.md

 ![](images/chapter-08/screenshot-greeting.png)

 ScriptCraft comes bundled with a built-in variable called *events*.
-The *events* variable is used to listen for and react to events in the game.
+The *events* variable is used to listen and react to events in the game.
 There are approximately 200 different types of events that you can register for in Minecraft.
 When you *register* for an *event* in your code you are telling the server that you want to be notified when a particular type of activity occurs in the game.
 You register by giving the server a function which won't be called immediately but will only be called when the activity occurs.
 In the code above we are basically saying to Minecraft "Hey, whenever someone joins the game, I want you (the server) to call this 'greetPlayer' function" .

 This is the first time we've seen functions used as parameters to another function call.
 We call the `events.playerJoin()` function passing it another function as a parameter.
 This style of coding - passing functions as parameters to other functions - is called *functional programming*.
 The important thing to note here is that at no point in this module is the *greetPlayer* function actually called.
 All we do is register it using the `events.playerJoin()` function so that it will be called later each time a player joins.
-The `greetPlayer` function is called an *event-handling* function because its purpose is to handle - that is: react - to events, specifically the event which is fired by the server whenever a player joins the game.
+The `greetPlayer` function is called an *event-handling* function because its purpose is to handle events, specifically the event which is fired by the server whenever a player joins the game.

 We'll look more closely at events and event-handling functions in a later chapter.